New York Yankees World Series Odds

 As expected for a team with one of the league’s best records, the Yankees are among the favorites to win the World Series.
 Here are the updated odds.

 As of Sept.
-19, the Yankees (88-58) have fallen behind the LA Dodgers, the Houston Astros, and the New York Mets on Caesars Sportsbook NY.
-They are even with the Mets on DraftKings NY, and they are ahead of the Mets on FanDuel NY.
+26, the Yankees (94-58) are behind the LA Dodgers and Houston Astros on Caesars Sportsbook NY, DraftKings NY, and FanDuel NY.
+They are even with the NY Mets on all three sportsbooks.

 NY Yankees Odds to Win the AL Pennant